a-b-street/abstreet/docs/map_parking.md

 check the OSM tags.
 I'm inferring lanes from that.
 Feel free to make manual OSM edits to fix any problems you see.
 (I'd like to extend this tool to make that easier; let me know if you have ideas how to do this.)

+### I want to map an area, but there's no option for it

+To keep the release size small, I'm not including all maps yet.
+Let me know what you'd like to see included.